15 World’s Biggest Grape-Producing Countries

-10 World’s Biggest Grape-Producing Countries in 2023– There are 10 Countries with the biggest grape production in the world.
-This data comes from FAO Statistical Database (FAOSTAT), United Nations in 2025.
-FAO, as we know, has the responsibility to develop agriculture and raise human access to nutritious food all over the world.
+15 World’s Biggest Grapes-Producing Countries in 2024– There are 15 World’s biggest country producers of Grapes.
+All the data comes from FAO Statistical Database (FAOSTAT), United Nations in 2026.
+Functionally, as independent organization, FAO, as we know, has the responsibility to develop agriculture and raise human access to nutritious food all over the world.

-Grapes in the world are one of the favorite fruits and have become one of the biggest fruits in production.
-In 2023, the Total Production of Grapes all over the world was around 72 million tons with a harvested area of 6.7 million hectares.
-With the highest production, these countries may love grapes and their processed products.
+Commonly, Grapes in the world are one of the favorite fruits and have become one of the biggest fruits in production volumes.
+In 2024, the Total Production of Grapes all over the world was around 75 million tons with a harvested area of 6.7 million hectares (ha).
+With the huge production, many people may still love to consume grapes and their processed products.
 In terms of trading aspects, the producers (wine and table grapes) can even export it to other countries so it can add to their countries’ income.
-Historically, this plant is one of the longest cultivated plants by humans.
-This plant has been cultivated by humans 6,000–8,000 years ago.
-From time to time, along with the development of technology and science, the fruit can be consumed directly and some of the fruit can be processed into a variety of derivative products like wine.

 World's Production of Grapes